JakubDadello/Stock-Exchange-Equity-Analytics/README.md

 Although the dataset is based on companies listed on the Warsaw Stock Exchange, the project focuses on widely used financial indicators such as ROA, EBITDA margins, and leverage ratios, which are common across global equity markets.
 This allows the methodology and modeling approach to be adapted to other regions with similar financial reporting standards.

+## How to run

+Link to the website: stock-exchange-equity-analytics.vercel.app

 ## Repository Structure
 - `data/` - raw, labeled and preprocessed datasets (see `data/README.md`)